Initializing

 Sysctls that are not required will produce a warning if they are not set correctly, but configuration will proceed and exit normally.

-mode does nothing and kernel parameters will never be reduced or changed back as a result of running configure
+The init mode requires either root privileges, or to be run with CAP_SYS_ADMIN.
+The fini mode does nothing and kernel parameters will never be reduced or changed back as a result of running configure.

 hyperthreads